-An investigation of results produced from large scale federal household surveys, reveals few state estimates produced from these surveys.
-The exception is Current Population Survey (CPS) conducted by the Census Bureau and sponsored by the Bureau of Labor Statistics, which is the source of state income, poverty and health care uninsurance rate estimates (Census Bureau Website c).
-However, the state personal income and uninsurance rate estimates are multiple year averages produced from combining several years of data.
-(DeNavas-Walt et. al., 2003) County and state level estimates of income and poverty are produced using special small area estimation techniques using CPS and other data.
-State estimates are rare and design-based one year estimates do not seem to be routinely published.
-State level estimates are not routinely produced from other large scale federal household surveys including:
+An investigation of results produced from large-scale Federal household surveys, reveals few state estimates produced from these surveys.
+The exception is the Current Population Survey (CPS), conducted by the Census Bureau and sponsored by the Bureau of Labor Statistics, which is the source of state income, poverty, and health care uninsurance rate estimates (Census Bureau Web site: c).
+However, the state personal income and uninsurance rate estimates are multiple-year averages produced from combining several years of data (DeNavas-Walt et al., 2004).
+County- and state-level estimates of income and poverty are produced using special small area estimation techniques using CPS and other data.
+State estimates are rare, and design-based one-year estimates do not seem to be routinely published.
+State-level estimates are not routinely produced from other large-scale Federal household surveys, including the following:

-- The National Health Interview Survey (NHIS), sponsored by the Centers for Disease Control and Prevention's National Center for Health Statistics (NCHS) and conducted by the Census Bureau, (NCHS website and Botman, et. al., 2000) - The Survey of Income and Program Participation (SIPP), conducted by the Census Bureau,(Census Bureau Website a and Kostanich and Dippo, 2002) - The American Housing Survey (AHS), sponsored by the Department of Housing and Urban Development and conducted by the Census Bureau, (Census Bureau Website b and Census Bureau Website d) and - The Medical Expenditure Panel Survey Household Component (MEPS-HC) sponsored by the Agency for Healthcare Research and Quality (AHRQ) (Medical Expenditure Panel Survey Website and Cohen, 2000).
+- The National Health Interview Survey (NHIS), sponsored by the Centers for Disease Control and Prevention's National Center for Health Statistics (NCHS) and conducted by the Census Bureau (NCHS Web site and Botman, et al., 2000) - The Survey of Income and Program Participation (SIPP), conducted by the Census Bureau (Census Bureau Web site: a and Kostanich and Dippo, 2002) - The American Housing Survey (AHS), sponsored by the Department of Housing and Urban Development and conducted by the Census Bureau (Census Bureau Web site: b and Census Bureau Web site: d) - The Household Component of the Medical Expenditure Panel Survey (MEPS-HC), sponsored by the Agency for Healthcare Research and Quality (AHRQ) (Medical Expenditure Panel Survey Web site and Cohen, 2000).

-A basic indication explaining why state level estimates are not produced with these surveys can be found in the estimates that are produced with the CPS data by the Census Bureau.
-Multi-year averages and small area estimation techniques are used when the reliability of the design based estimates is poor.
-Multi year averages increase sample sizes and thus lower errors.
-Small area estimation techniques use modeling and other complex and time intensive estimation methods to" borrow strength" from data outside the state or outside the survey to improve results with poor precision that are produced using design-based survey estimation techniques, such as, weighted means and totals.
-(Ghoush and Rao, 1994)
+A basic indication explaining why state-level estimates are not produced with these surveys can be found in the estimates that are produced with the CPS data by the Census Bureau.
+Multiyear averages and small area estimation techniques are used when the reliability of the design-based estimates is poor.
+Multiyear averages increase sample sizes and thus lower errors.
+Small area estimation techniques use modeling and other complex and time-intensive estimation methods to "borrow strength" from data outside the state or outside the survey to improve results with poor precision that are produced using design-based survey estimation techniques, such as weighted means and totals.
+(Ghosh and Rao, 1994)

-For the large national federal surveys, unbiased design based estimates for states are possible.
-An unbiased estimate of the state average for any variable is simply the weighted sum of the variable for all sample units within the state divided by the sum of the weights for the sample units within the state.
-(Cochran, 1977) There are two reasons, however why design-based estimates for individual states are generally of poor precision for the large national surveys.
+For the large national Federal surveys, unbiased design-based estimates for states are possible.
+An unbiased estimate of the state average for any variable is simply the weighted sum of the variable for all sample units within the state divided by the sum of the weights for the sample units within the state (Cochran, 1977).
+There are two reasons, however, why design-based estimates for individual states are generally of poor precision for the large national surveys.
 The first reason is that to meet population subdomain and for key survey estimates for specified proportions, the survey sample sizes are generally allocated on a national basis.
 For general population-based national surveys, survey budgets do not allow adequate sample size in each state to produce state estimates with acceptable precision.
 There is generally no focus on state estimates, thus no minimum state samples.
-Even for surveys with state level stratification as a design feature, such as, the NHIS, given that the top10 states have over half the population, the sample sizes for the remaining states can fall below an ideal sample size.
+Even for surveys with state-level stratification as a design feature, such as the NHIS, given that the top 10 states have over half the population, the sample sizes for the remaining states can fall below an ideal sample size.